Taste of the Season Plant Listing

 EGGPLANT, Fairy Tale

-Fairy Tale eggplant, an All-American Selections (AAS) winner is an attractive ornamental landscape plant with bright purple flowers.
+Solanum melogena Fairy Tale eggplant, an All-American Selections (AAS) winner is an attractive ornamental landscape plant with bright purple flowers.
 It produces attractive lilac purple and white eggplants with wonderful non-bitter flavour, tender skin and very few seeds.
-Compact 18 – 24″ (46 – 76 cm) plants will produce early and heavily with clusters of elongated 2… Read more »
+Compact 18 – 24″ (46 – 76 cm) plants will produce early and heavily with clusters of… Read more »

-Hansel is a past All-American Selections (AAS) winner.
+Solanum melogena Hansel is a past All-American Selections (AAS) winner.
 This plant is compact and perfect for containers measuring no taller than 36 inches (91cm).
 Gardeners will enjoy the high yields and long harvest window throughout the summer.
-The glossy dark fruit can be harvested from 3 inches (8 cm) to 10 inches (25 cm) long.
-Hansel… Read more »
+The glossy dark fruit can be harvested from 3 inches (8 cm) to 10 inches (25 cm)… Read more »

 KALE, Red Russian

 Red Russian is a versatile specialty kale well suited for any culinary application and can be planted as an ornamental amongst flowers in the garden.
-This tall variety is one of the hardiest and most tender kales available.
-This pre-1885 heirloom has beautiful purple-veined, gray-green oak-type leaves and rich purple stems.
-The red and purple hues… Read more »
+This pre-1885 heirloom, is tall in stature and is one of the hardiest and most tender kales available.
+Red Russian has beautiful purple-veined, gray-green oak-type leaves and rich purple stems.
+The… Read more »

 Kalettes is a fresh new vegetable here to jazz up your garden.
 Developed through traditional breeding techniques, Kalettes is a non-GMO hybrid of kale and brussels sprouts.
 Like brussels sprouts, the plant grows into a tall stalk; but in place of the compact cabbage-like heads, the plant produces open florets that resemble kale.
 It is… Read more »